yamnor/qubitduo/README.md

 ### Resetting States and Histogram

 - **Reset Qubit States:** Click the `Reset` button to reset Alice and Bob to their initial states (0).
-- **Reset Histogram:** Click the `Reset` button below the histogram to clear the measurement results.
+- **Clear Histogram:** Click the `Clear` button below the histogram to clear the measurement results.

 ## Contact